| |

 on freight.

-Yields are down significantly, according to producers who have hay on
+Yields are down significantly according to producers who have first cutting

-According to the drought monitor: 74.65% of the state is in Moderate
+According to the drought monitor 76.66% the state is in Moderate drought

 weeks ago.